Lavender Garden Cameron Highlands

 Lavender Section At The Gift Shop In Lavender Garden In Cameron Highlands – Photo by Travelswithsun

-Other souvenirs include:
+Other souvenirs that they sell include:

 • Fridge magnets